Category

 ◆Japan's Potential

 Miyagawa: Given that, I can't help but wonder about Japan.
 What position does Japan hold in the world of contemporary art?
-There are various perspectives, like the relationship between Japanese education, values, and art.
-From your global perspective, Nanjo-san, how does Japan appear today?
+There are various perspectives—the relationship between Japanese education, values, and art, for instance.
+From your global perspective, Mr. Nanjo, how does Japan appear today?

-Nanjo: Simply speaking about Japan's position in contemporary art, there aren't many countries that can list so many top-tier names: Yayoi Kusama, Yoshitomo Nara, Takashi Murakami, Hiroshi Sugimoto, Kohei Nawa, Izumi Kato.
-It's difficult to list the same caliber of artists from France or the UK, and even in the US, the number of globally influential contemporary artists is limited.
+Nanjo: Simply speaking about Japan's position in contemporary art, countries that can list so many top-tier names like Yayoi Kusama, Yoshitomo Nara, Takashi Murakami, Hiroshi Sugimoto, Kohei Nawa, and Izumi Kato are actually quite rare.
+It would be difficult to list the same names for France or the UK, and even in the US, the number of globally significant contemporary artists is limited.
 Considering this, Japan is a highly influential "contemporary art powerhouse" on the international stage.

-Miyagawa: Really?
-I get the feeling most Japanese people don't recognize Japan as a "contemporary art powerhouse."
+Miyagawa: I see.
+I don't think many Japanese people recognize Japan as a "contemporary art powerhouse."

-In that sense, I believe Japan still has many cultural assets, a sort of "legacy," lying dormant.
+In that sense, I believe Japan still has many cultural assets, or "legacy," waiting to be tapped.
 If we can utilize them effectively, there's ample potential for new works to continue emerging.

-On the other hand, I also sense that Japan is a bit out of sync.
+On the other hand, I also feel Japan is a bit out of sync.
 There's an atmosphere where important themes that are commonly discussed in the West tend to be avoided here.
 This difference in urgency likely manifests itself in the works as well.

 Miyagawa: Do you think this will change in the future?